Mentorship Programs

 With the help of Together’s mentoring software, King was able to match over 250 employees with a mentor to help bring down the walls.
 The mentoring program was a success with participants, most of whom rated it a 3.9 out of 4.

 The reality is that minorities in the workplace can face more challenges than others.
 It requires effort on behalf of an employer to overcome these obstacles.
-And mentorship is a meaningful way to cultivate belonging among employees.
+And an employee mentorship program is a meaningful way to cultivate belonging among employees.
 Mentorship can help promote diversity in the workplace.
 Mentoring programs in the workplace give employees meaningful face-to-face time with leaders who can help them advance their careers.

 Cooley sets up new hires for success